-- Never operate the machine in a closed area. - Keep all nuts and bolts tight to be sure the equipment is in safe working condition. - Never tamper with safety devices.
-Check their proper operation regularly.
-Never do anything to interfere with the intended function of a safety device or to reduce the protection provided by a safety device. - Keep the machine free of grass, leaves, or other debris buildup.
+- Never operate the machine in a closed area. - Keep all nuts and bolts tight to be sure that the equipment is in safe working condition. - Never tamper with safety devices.
+Check their proper operation regularly. - Keep machine free of grass, leaves, or other debris build-up.
 Clean up oil or fuel spillage and remove any fuel-soaked debris.
 Allow the machine to cool before storing it. - If you strike a foreign object, stop and inspect the machine.
 Repair the machine, if necessary, before starting it. - Never make any adjustments or repairs with the engine running.
-Disconnect the spark plug wire and ground against the engine to prevent unintended starting. - Check grass catcher components and the discharge guard frequently, and replace them with manufacturer's recommended parts, when necessary. - Mower blades are sharp.
-Wrap the blade or wear gloves, and use extra caution when servicing them. - Do not change the engine governor setting or overspeed the engine. - Maintain or replace safety and instruction labels, as necessary. - To best protect your investment and maintain optimal performance of your Toro equipment, count on Toro genuine parts.
+Disconnect the spark-plug wire and ground against the engine to prevent it from unintentionally starting. - Check the grass catcher components and the discharge guard frequently and replace them with the manufacturer's recommended parts when necessary. - Mower blades are sharp.
+Wrap the blade or wear gloves, and use extra caution when servicing them. - Do not change the engine governor setting or overspeed the engine. - Maintain or replace safety and instruction labels as necessary. - To best protect your investment and maintain optimal performance of your Toro equipment, count on Toro genuine parts.
 When it comes to reliability, Toro delivers replacement parts designed to the exact engineering specifications of our equipment.
 For peace of mind, insist on Toro genuine parts.